-A valiant soldier, he was promoted to Captain while fighting in Hungary.
-He was fighting in Transylvania two years later in 1602.
+A brave soldier, he was promoted to Captain while fighting in Hungary.
+He was fighting in Transylvania two years later, in 1602.
 There he was wounded in battle, captured, and sold as a slave to a Turk.
 This Turk then sent Smith to Istanbul as a gift to his sweetheart.
 According to Smith, this girl fell in love with him and sent him to her brother to get training for the Turkish imperial service.
 Smith reportedly escaped by murdering the brother, and he returned to Transylvania by fleeing through Russia and Poland.
 After being released from service and receiving a large reward, he traveled throughout Europe and Northern Africa before returning to England in the winter of 1604-05.

-Apparently restless in England, Smith became actively involved with the Virginia Company’s plans to colonize Virginia for profit in 1606.
+Restless in England, Smith became actively involved with the Virginia Company’s plans to colonize Virginia for profit in 1606.
 The expedition, composed of three ships, set sail on December 20, 1606, and finally reached Virginia in April 1607, after enduring a long voyage of over four months.
-Smith was apparently a troublemaker on the voyage, and Captain Christopher Newport, who was in charge of the three ships, had planned to execute him upon arrival in Virginia.
+Smith was a troublemaker on the voyage, and Captain Christopher Newport, who was in charge of the three ships, had planned to execute him upon arrival in Virginia.
 However, before he did so, Newport opened a sealed box that listed the names of the seven council members who were to govern the colony, and Smith’s name was on the list.
-For the next few weeks, the expedition searched for a suitable site and on May 13, 1607, landed at Jamestown ready to begin the task of surviving in a new environment.
+For the next few weeks, the expedition searched for a suitable site and, on May 13, 1607, landed at Jamestown, ready to begin the task of surviving in a new environment.

 The first year, the settlers faced several problems, including lack of fresh water, disease, a very harsh winter, and attacks by the native Powhatan Indians, nearly destroying them.
 The Indians, angered at the intrusion upon their territory and trying to drive the settlers away, raided their camps and stole their supplies.